 - support within your community

-The Social Care Institute for Excellence has also produced a helpful Easy Read guide to personalisation.
+The Social Care Institute for Excellence has a helpful easy read guide to personalisation.